Prepare Data for Bulk Export or Import (SQL Server)

 To specify a subset of rows to import from a data file rather than the entire file, you can use a bcp command with the -F first_row switch and/or -L last_row switch.
 For more information, see bcp Utility.

-To import data from data files with fixed-length or fixed-width fields, use a format file.
+To import data from data files with fixed-length or fixed-width fields, you must use a format file.
 For more information, see XML Format Files (SQL Server).

 Comma-separated value (CSV) files are not supported by SQL Server bulk-import operations.
 However, in some cases, a CSV file can be used as the data file for a bulk import of data into SQL Server.
 Note that the field terminator of a CSV file does not have to be a comma.
 To be usable as a data file for bulk import, a CSV file must comply with the following restrictions: